cf73/idisaved2/content/collections/pages/wordasimage.md

             text: 'select a single word from your map ' -
             type: text
-            text: "(for whatever reason or interest you have to connect to the object).\_" -
+            text: "(for whatever reason or interest you have to connect to the object).\_For the next two weeks\_" -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: "For the next two weeks\_"
-          -
             type: text
             marks: